 You may have heard of the saying ‘content is king‘.
 Let’s imagine that there are two internet video providers called Netpixs and Amazin Video 😉 Let’s say one has 10,000 videos that are largely home-made videos of cats sleeping and they other only has 20 videos but they are new BIG film releases.
 Chances are you are going to want to spend your money on the new film releases because of the quality of the content over quantity of videos.

 Content IS king.
 If you want people to use your website it should be a valuable resource.
 What that actually means can depend on what market you are trying to appeal to, but the content is obviously one the most important aspects of any website.

-When I was first getting into search optimisations I had a client that phoned me one day in a panic asking why their website didn’t rank for a certain key phrase – let’s say ‘donkey red marshmallow’ (that wasn’t the term) Up to this point I was being employed for a reason other than SEO and any attempt at offer my services to check over their website had been turned down and they had actually provided all the copy for the website.
+When I was first getting into search engine optimisations, I had a client that phoned me one day in a panic asking why their site didn’t rank for a certain key phrase.
+Let’s say that key phrase was ‘donkey red marshmallow’ (needless to say, that wasn’t the term).
+Up to this point, I was only hired to build the website, and any attempt at offering my services for copywriting or optimisation had been turned down, and they had provided all the copy for the site.

 The first thing I do is go to their website and search for ‘donkey red marshmallow’, nothing on page one, nothing on page two… nothing at all… Their website didn’t list ‘donkey red marshmallow’ ONCE, so how could google hope to know that it should rank for it if it’s never even mentioned on the website.
 This is one of the simplest ways to think about SEO as it is an optimisation.
 You need to make sure that google, bing, Duck Duck Go, Yahoo! and others know what your website is about.
 Sometimes you really need to spell it out for them; they are AI, computers and robots, after all, they may not be able to figure it out as a human would, you need to TELL them.